Evelyn Waugh: Oxford

 Waugh's dissipated lifestyle continued into his final Oxford year, 1924.
 A letter written that year to a Lancing friend, Dudley Carew, hints at severe emotional pressures: "I have been living very intensely these last three weeks.
 For the last fortnight I have been nearly insane....
 I may perhaps one day in a later time tell you some of the things that have happened".
 He did just enough work to pass his final examinations in the summer of 1924 with a third-class.
 However, as he had begun at Hertford in the second term of the 1921–22 academic year, Waugh had completed only eight terms' residence when he sat his finals, rather than the nine required under the university's statutes.
-His poor results led to the loss of his scholarship, which made it impossible for him to return to Oxford for that final term, so he left without his degree.
+His poor results led to the loss of his scholarship, which made it impossible for him to return to Oxford for a final term, so he left without a degree.

 Back at home, Waugh began a novel, The Temple at Thatch, and worked with some of his fellow Hypocrites on a film, The Scarlet Woman, which was shot partly in the gardens at Underhill.
 He spent much of the rest of the summer in the company of Alastair Graham; after Graham departed for Kenya, Waugh enrolled for the autumn at a London art school, Heatherley's.